 In May 2017, the FASB issued ASU No. 2017-09, Stock Compensation - Scope of Modification Accounting, which provides guidance on which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting.
 The ASU requires that an entity account for the effects of a modification unless the fair value (or calculated value or intrinsic value, if used), vesting conditions and classification (as equity or liability) of the modified award are all the same as for the original award immediately before the modification.
 The ASU became effective for us on January 1, 2018, and will be applied prospectively to an award modified on or after the adoption date.
-Early adoption is permitted, including adoption in any interim period.
-We are currently assessing the impact that this standard will have on any awards that are modified.
+We do not believe that the implementation of this update has had a material impact on our financial statements.

-Effective June 1, 2018, the we adopted Accounting Standards Codification ("ASC") 606 - Revenue from Contracts with Customers.
-Under ASC 606, the we recognize revenue from the commercial sales of products, licensing agreements and contracts to perform pilot studies by applying the following steps: (1) identify the contract with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to each performance obligation in the contract; and (5) recognize revenue when each performance obligation is satisfied.
+Effective June 1, 2018, we adopted Accounting Standards Codification ("ASC") 606 - Revenue from Contracts with Customers.
+Under ASC 606, we recognize revenue from the commercial sales of products, licensing agreements and contracts to perform pilot studies by applying the following steps: (1) identify the contract with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to each performance obligation in the contract; and (5) recognize revenue when each performance obligation is satisfied.
 For the comparative periods, revenue has not been adjusted and continues to be reported under ASC 605 - Revenue Recognition.
 Under ASC 605, revenue is recognized when the following criteria are met: (1) persuasive evidence of an arrangement exists; (2) the performance of service has been rendered to a customer or delivery has occurred; (3) the amount of fee to be paid by a customer is fixed and determinable; and (4) the collectability of the fee is reasonably assured.
 There was no impact on our financial statements as a result of adopting Topic 606.